hazelcast/hazelcast-reference-manual/src/FailureDetectorConfig.md

 Since 3.9.1, Hazelcast provides yet another failure detector, Ping Failure Detector, that if enabled works in parallel with the above ones, but identifies failures on OSI Layer 3 (Network Layer).
 This detector is by default disabled.

+Note that, Hazelcast also offers failure detectors for its Java client.
+Please refer to the [Client Failure Detectors section](#client-failure-detectors) for more information.

 ### Deadline Failure Detector

 _Deadline Failure Detector_ uses an absolute timeout for missing/lost heartbeats.
 After timeout, a member is considered as crashed/unavailable and marked as suspected.